anonymcode/cikm2022/README.md

 # Requirements
 ## mamba
-We use `mamba` package mamanger (based on `conda`) with the default `conda-forge` channel for installing Python packages.
+We use `mamba` package manager (based on `conda`) with the default `conda-forge` channel for installing Python packages.
 The easiest way to get it is to download and install `mamba-forge` distribution from [here](https://github.com/conda-forge/miniforge#mambaforge).

 ## main python packages
 When mamba is installed, you can recreate our einvironment by running: